bexter89/bexter89/README.md

-- 👋 Hi, I’m @bexter89
+- 👋 Hi, I’m Rebekah!
 - 👀 I’m interested in transitioning careers and becoing a full-stack engineer.
-I have a background in graphic design and studio art.
+I have a background in graphic design and studio art, as well as managment in the food, beverage and hospitality industry.
 - 💞️ I’m looking to collaborate on projects to practice coding.
 - 📫 You can email me at rebekah.cruz702@gmail.com to collaborate!